jason-e/rngfix/README.md

 ## Dependencies

-* **SourceMod 1.10 - Build 6326 or newer** - The trigger jumping fix makes use of ray trace functionality added to SourceMod in in August 2018.
+* **SourceMod 1.10 - Build 6326 or newer** - The trigger jumping fix makes use of ray trace functionality added to SourceMod in August 2018.

 * [**DHooks**](https://forums.alliedmods.net/showthread.php?t=180114)